About Laura

 Before launching my coaching practice, I spent more than 20 years in leadership roles across technology and higher education, including 15 years at Stanford Graduate School of Business.

 Earlier in my career, while managing teams and global marketing initiatives at Intel, I noticed a through-line: I was most energized by helping people grow into their leadership and potential.
-Coaching eventually became a way to bring that instinct to the center of my work.
+It was also then that I hired my own coach for the first time, and experienced firsthand what it feels like to have your sense of what’s possible genuinely expanded.
+That experience shaped everything about how I work with clients today.

 How I Work With Clients